Richard Johnson (actor): Other work

 Throughout his career Johnson continued to teach young actors and students.
 He toured American universities and taught summer schools at the Royal Academy of Dramatic Art (RADA).
 He was appointed to the Council of RADA in 2000, and served as a Council Member of the British Academy of Film and Television Arts (BAFTA) in the 1970s.
 Johnson wrote the original story for the 1975 thriller, Hennessy.

 As well as founding the British production company United British Artists (UBA) in 1981, he also served as the company's CEO until 1990, when he resigned in order to resume his acting career.
 During his tenure at UBA he produced the films Turtle Diary (starring Glenda Jackson and Ben Kingsley, with a screenplay commissioned from Harold Pinter), and The Lonely Passion of Judith Hearne.
 In London, he produced Pinter's Old Times, a revival of Serjeant Musgrave's Dance (Old Vic), and for theatre and television, the docudrama Biko, about the death of Stephen Biko.

 Johnson wrote travel articles regularly for the London mass-circulation newspaper The Mail on Sunday.
 He kept a blog and teaching website called The Shakespeare Masterclass.

 Personal life

-By his first marriage, to Sheila Sweet, Johnson had two children, tabletop games designer Jervis Johnson (b.
-1959) and actress Sorel Johnson.
-His second wife was American actress Kim Novak, with whom he appeared in the film The Amorous Adventures of Moll Flanders (1965); the marriage didn't last long and they had no children, but they remained on friendly terms after the divorce.
-He also had another daughter, Jennifer Johnson, by his third wife, Marie-Louise Norlund, and a fourth child, Nicholas Johnson, by Françoise Pascal.
-Johnson then married Lynne Gurney on a beach in Goa, India, in 1989, following this with a discreet civil wedding at Kings Road, Chelsea in 2004.
+By his first marriage, to Sheila Sweet, Johnson had two children, tabletop games designer son Jervis Johnson (b.
+1959) and a daughter.
+His second wife was American actress Kim Novak, with whom he appeared in the film The Amorous Adventures of Moll Flanders (1965); the marriage did not last long but they remained on friendly terms after the divorce.
+He also had another daughter by his third wife, Marie-Louise Norlund, and a fourth child, a son, by Françoise Pascal.
+Johnson then married Lynne Gurney on a beach in Goa, India, in 1989, following this with a discreet civil wedding at Kings Road, Chelsea, in 2004.

 Johnson was the founder of It's a Green Green World, a global listing of environmentally friendly hotels.

-Death

-Richard Johnson died on 5 June 2015, aged 87, after a short illness at the Royal Marsden Hospital in Chelsea, London.
+Johnson died in 2015, aged 87, after a short illness at the Royal Marsden Hospital in Chelsea, London.